sizyra/homework-3/README.md

 Based on whether the user press true or false, they receive a password including the characters they wanted and of the length they chose.

 If user chooses false on all confirms, error message appears and they are asked to start over.

+Uncertain error persists - at random times, there is an 'undefined' component in a generated password.
+Unsure what term(s) are at fault.
+Error shows up in all individual arrays.
+Shown most clearly when generating a long password.